Program Information

 PREREQUISITES

-The program is open to students in Grade 11 or Grade 12 as of September 2023
+The program is open to students in Grade 11 or Grade 12 in September 2025

 It is recommended that students are enrolled in either Biology 20, Biology 30 and/or Sports Sciences.

-Students must have credit in HCS 3000 - Workplace Safety Systems prior to acceptance in the program
+Students must provide proof of completion of HCS 3000 - Workplace Safety Systems in their application.

 Students will be asked to cover a small portion of the training cost ($250 per student) with the remaining amount to be covered by grants and donations.
 Participants will have access to a bursary to help offset these costs if necessary.